Frequently Asked Questions

 A: There are three categories of membership.
-Standard membership requires a monthly dues of $15.00 (that works out to 50 cents a day.)
-Young Leader members, age 35 or younger, pay $9.00 a month (40% savings.)
-A Family Plan member pays dues of $8.00 a month (44% savings.)
-A new member would also pay a one time Initiation Fee of $25.
+Standard membership requires a monthly dues of $15.00.
+Young Leader members, age 35 or younger, pay $9.00 a month.
+A Family Plan member pays dues of $8.00 a month.
+A new member also pays a one time Initiation Fee of $25.

 Q: Are there any other costs?

 A: Any other costs are strictly voluntary.
-Breakfast is available, however you pay only for what you eat.
-Some members are satisfied with just coffee and a donut.
-You may also decide to contribute to the Rotary Foundation.
+You may decide to contribute to the Rotary Foundation or our fight to eradicate polio.
 The Foundation provides grant money back to the clubs to help support many humanitarian causes.
-Again, your donations would be strictly voluntary.
-Rotarians are more often asked to volunteer their time and effort on service projects, to make life better for people in their own community.
+Rotarians are more often asked to volunteer their time and effort on service projects, to make life better for people in our own community.

 Q: Where did the name “Rotary” come from?

 A: The name “Rotary” was chosen because in 1905 in Chicago, the first club met in rotation at each member’s place of business.
 From its beginning in Chicago, the Rotary idea of friendship, fellowship and service to others has spread to every continent, including Antarctica.
 The founder of Rotary, Paul Harris, was a native Vermonter.

 A: A Rotarian is a person who looks beyond himself or herself to the community, the nation and the world.
 A Rotarian seeks the truth, lets fairness govern relationships; endeavors to build goodwill and better friendships and strives to benefit all in every interpersonal relationship.